yugabyte/yugabyte-db/docs/content/latest/sample-data/northwind.md

 ## Explore the Northwind database

 That’s it!
-You are now ready to start exploring the Northwind database and Yugabyte DB features using the command line or your favorite PostgreSQL tool.
+You are now ready to start exploring the Northwind database and YugabyteDB features using the command line or your favorite PostgreSQL tool.